 By its inherently consensual nature, arbitration affords parties greater control over how proceedings are managed and to what extent.
 This includes control by agreement over virtually every aspect of the process, including matters as fundamental as the profile of the arbitrators (their qualifications, nationality, background, means of appointment and number) and the institutional or ad hoc rules to adopt, to aspects as granular as whether, and to what extent, document disclosure or discovery may be necessary, and the latest hour by which a deadline will be considered as having been met.

 Parties can also agree the format of proceedings, and the extent to which – and more widely what – technologies may be used in these proceedings.

-A more recent example of such flexibility and control in action, and a testament to the flexibility of arbitration as a process, was the speed at which arbitral proceedings went ‘remote’ at the outset of the pandemic, and the speed within which institutions issued updated guidance to this practice as a response.
+A more recent example of this flexibility and control in action, and a testament to the flexibility of arbitration as a process, was the speed at which arbitral proceedings went ‘remote’ at the outset of the covid-19 pandemic, and the speed with which institutions issued updated guidance to this practice as a response.
 Indeed, the majority of organisations now offer online dispute resolution to emphasise the speed and convenience of the procedure.

 As the underlying technology of e-arbitration would be digital file sharing, the immediate vulnerability would be cybersecurity, the risk of which only increases as more sensitive data is uploaded online, transferred and accessed by the parties.
 It would therefore be incumbent on the arbitral institutions and parties to put in place security processes that would mitigate against such risks.